Pret-a-LLOD/ontology-lexicalization/Last_README.md

     --data-binary @config.json \
     -X POST  http://localhost:8001/lexicalization
 ```
+- All the parameters of input and output is detailed in [swagger document](https://app.swaggerhub.com/apis/melahi/lex-cbl/1.0.1)

 ### create lemon
-- The process will post process the data and create ontolex lemon
+- The process will create ontolex lemon for all linguistic terms
-- The input file with example can be found in [swagger document](https://app.swaggerhub.com/apis/melahi/lex-cbl/1.0.1)
 - run the following command
 ```
 curl -H POST "Accept: application/json" \